zackarychapple/zackarychapple.github.io/_posts/2016-11-25-angular2-testing.markdown

 {% endhighlight %}

-## Testing Services (Through Example)
+## Testing Services (Complex Example)
-For a much more verbose example we have the `hero.service` which converts the observables to promises, and also has some catch logic.
+For a more complex example we have the `hero.service` which converts the observables to promises, and also has some catch logic.

 ### hero.service.ts